Faculty and Research

 The Williams Lab optimizes small-molecule leads as in vivo tool compounds and therapeutics.
 We evaluate drug metabolism, solubility, protein binding, and pharmacokinetics.
 We work closely with chemists to alter these characteristics for optimal activity in vivo.
 Our primary analytical tool is LC-MS/MS.

 The Yu Lab develops novel mass spectrometry technologies (instrumentational and computational) and uses them to address fundamental questions in cancer biology.
-The processes that transform a normal cell into a cancerous are often manifested at the protein level.
+The processes that transform a normal cell into a cancerous one are often manifested at the protein level.
 We employ cutting-edge proteomics tools to characterize the cancer-signal transduction networks and to elucidate the molecular mechanisms of tumorigenesis.